CSE-25/winter-of-code-s1/README.md

 8. **Code Review:** The final decision on reward allocation rests with the maintainers.
 9. **Issue Labeling:** Maintainers will label issues to indicate their eligibility for the program.
 New issues can be added but they can be worked upon post-approval.
-10. **Contribution Guidelines:** Read the `CONTRIBUTION.md` file present in each project carefully to understand the expectations of the project.
+10. **Contribution Guidelines:** Read the `CONTRIBUTION.md` file present in each project carefully before contributing to the project.

 ## Index of Projects :bento:
 #### 1. Quick Start Express